-What is the future of the Feed-In Tariff?
+What is the Future of the Feed-In Tariff?

 Following the recent immediate closure of the Low Carbon Buildings Programme (LCBP) and the scheduled closure of the Energy Saving Scotland home renewables grant on 23 July, anyone looking into changing to renewable energy supplies like solar PV panels will be looking for commitment to schemes following the spate of grant closures.